We grew up in the South, and we love it. We have many opinions about the things we love about it.

 Our goal is to contribute to the narrative and share our perspectives on Southern culture in an honest, genuine way.
 We are experts only in that this is where we’re from.

 Topics are addressed in shamelessly random order — a tendency passed down from our grandfather, Jimmy Rouse, who discovered the one word that allows for a seamless change of subject matter regardless of any remote association: “Incidentally.”

 I’m an Atlanta dad who makes art for money and music for fun.
 I was raised in Montgomery, Alabama, and I spent time at several colleges around the state before heading to D.C. to play in punk bands and make Xerox copies for people.
 Two years above the sweet tea line (and too far away from family) led me back South to a graphic design/journalism degree at the University of Alabama and jobs at newspapers, design agencies, tech startups, and so on.
 I’m constantly going back and forth about whether or not I’m for or against the Oxford comma.

 I grew up in Montgomery, Alabama, lucky enough to have Craig to look up to as an older brother, and parents who supported our random interests and hobbies to the fullest.
 I studied communications at Auburn University before moving west — too far west — to Colorado.
 Three years later, I headed back in the right direction (to Virginia) with a fiancée and journalism degree to show for the trip.
-Kelly and I currently live in Wake Forest, North Carolina, with our two children.
+Kelly and I currently live in Wake Forest, North Carolina, with our three children.
 We really like it here.
 (And for the record, I am warming to the Oxford comma, but use it only when necessary.)